-These simple-seeming observations conceal considerable complexity, and so much of the remainder of this paper deals with corner cases that arise when carefully considering semantic dependencies, executions, C++ compilers, and hardware properties.
+These simple-seeming notions conceal considerable complexity, and much of the remainder of this paper deals with corner cases that arise when carefully considering semantic dependencies, executions, C++ compilers, and hardware properties.

-In short, this paper's contribution is to show how these constraints prevent real-world C++ implementations doing per-thread analysis from exhibiting OOTA behavior, and not with minimal cost [29], but rather with no cost at all [25]. @@@ Are these the right qualifiers?
+In short, this paper's contribution is to show how these constraints allow real-world C++ implementations doing perthread analysis to avoid OOTA behavior easily, in many cases with no cost at all [25]. @@@ Are these the right qualifiers?